cngshow/isaac_rest/API ChangeLog.md

 *** Don't forget to update the value in the class RestSystemInfo ***

+* 2017/05/16 - 1.13.0
+    * Changed the RestConceptNode and RestTypedConnectorNode objects, recursively replacing all concept sequences with corresponding RestIdentifiedObject.

 * 2017/05/16 - 1.12.0
     * Changed the RestLanguageCoordinate, RestStampCoordinate and RestLogicCoordinate objects, recursively replacing all concept sequences with corresponding RestIdentifiedObject.